ubccapico/peer-review-extraction-script/README.md

 ![access-token-window](https://github.com/jguarin16/screenshots/blob/master/access_token_window.png)

-6. Copy and Paste the token provided to you onto a secure/encrypted text file in your local machine.
+6. Copy and Paste the token provided to you onto a secure/encrypted file called "token" in your local repository.
 Once you close this window, you will not be able to access the token again, so please be careful where you save your text file.

 ![access-token-details](https://github.com/jguarin16/screenshots/blob/master/save_token.png)

 ## How to run the script
-1. Open the "PeerReviewExtraction.py" with your python 3 IDLE
+1. To run using the terminal, navigate to the folder which contains the local repository and type in `python3 PeerReviewExtraction.py`
-2. Populate the 'course id', 'assignment_id', 'rubric_criteria' variables
+2. Enter the course id and assignment id

 ![peer_review_extraction](https://github.com/jguarin16/screenshots/blob/master/peer_review_extraction.png)